bisforboman/exjobb/WorkPlan.md

 ### Theoretical Study

 This section covers the formulation of the problem and planning on how the networks will look.
 I estimate I will need three initial weeks of specificing this and understanding how I wish to go about to solve it.
 The goal here would be to define a mathematical model I can use for the design-process.
 Also at this step I'll decide which programming language I will implement my solution in.
-One week is also expected for preparing to add additional features.
+One week is also expected for preparation of adding additional features.

 ### Practical Study